161chihuahuas/cv/index.md

 ### Senior Software Engineer **2010-2012**
 #### Bridgevine

 Modernized a legacy ASP codebase by refactoring key components as a set of microservices.
-Trained new engineers and contributed to hiring rubrics.
+Trained four new engineers and wrote hiring rubrics.

 ### Interface Engineer **2009-2010**
 #### LBi/Digitas

 Introduced Node.js into the interface team's technology stack.
-Contributed to localization work on the Olympics website.
+Localized the 2010 Winder Olympics website.

 ## published research